ZIMBABWE LIBRARY ASSOCIATION

 1. The purpose of a Branch is to:

-- promote library, documentation, information, records and archival services within a geographical area
+a) promote library and information services within a geographical area

-- Cooperate in the promotion of library, documentation, information, records and archival services within The Association and other groups.
+c) Cooperate in the promotion of library services within The Association and other groups.

 Article 13: Interest Groups

-- Interest Groups may be recognized or established on application by a sufficient number of members or groups interested in the same area in library, documentation, information, records and archival services.
+a) Interest Groups may be recognized or established on application by a sufficient number of members or groups interested in the same area in library, services.

 Article 14: Finance

-- A certain quota of the funds of The Association shall be invested for long term sustainability;
+a) A certain quota of the funds of The Association shall be invested for short or long term sustainability

-- Subscriptions and other funds received by Branches on behalf of NEC shall be deposited to The Association's credit quarterly at a bank decided upon by the NEC.
+d) All membership subscription funds received by Branches on behalf of the NEC shall be deposited within 48hrs at a bank decided upon by the NEC.

-- 2/3 capitation from subscriptions shall be remitted quarterly by each Branch as above;
+e) 1/3 capitation from subscriptions shall be remitted quarterly by NEC.

-- The National Treasurer and Treasurers of each Branch and each Interest Group shall prepare regular statements of income and expenditure and submit these statements to the NEC and Branch or Interest Group committees;
+f) The National Treasurer and Treasurers of each Branch shall prepare regular statements of income and expenditure and submit these statements to the NEC and Branch or Interest Group committees

-- The National Treasurer and Treasurers of each Branch and each Interest Group shall, in addition, prepare a statement of income and expenditure and balance sheet for each financial year, ending on December 31, and submit these statements to the AGM.
-Such statements and balance sheets shall be audited.
+g) The National Treasurer and Treasurers of each Branch and shall, in addition, prepare a statement of income and expenditure and balance sheet for each financial year, ending on December 31, and submit these statements to the AGM.
+Such statements and balance sheets shall be audited by professional auditors.

 Article 15: Professional Conduct